Affiliate Marketing for Bloggers – The Ultimate Guide

 - It’s alllll about the relationship you have with your audience.
 Build trust first.
 Sell second

 - Choose WordPress.org for your blog platform so you can easily monetize your blog.
-You can grab super cheap hosting with Bluehost here (AF).
+You can grab super cheap hosting with Bluehost here.

 Affiliate marketing is a fabulous way to monetize your blog.
 With many more people experiencing the need to shop online, recommendations for products and services from people they trust is becoming more and more important.

 So, grab yourself a slice of the affiliate marketing pizza pie!
+Affiliate marketing for bloggers is a highly effective way to make an income from doing what you love and recommending products you adore!
 It’s simple to get started and can help you to create the life and work balance you dream of.
+I hope this newbies business affiliate guide was useful!